 Now, it’s critical for me to understand that the exact target of my anger is almost never the actual source of the problem.
 But as a general signal, anger always works.
 The angrier I am, the sicker the family is.

 For many of you, your warning sign is anxiety.
 Or stomach aches.
 Or depression.
-All of which point to a sick family.
+These are symptoms, and they all point to a sick family.

-But what do so many of us do when we receive these signals?
-We try to squash the signal.
+But what do we do when we receive these signals?
+Too often, we try to squash the signal.
 It’s like if a warning light goes off in my car and I deal with it by smashing the dashboard with a sledge hammer.
-That isn’t going to fix the problem.
+The warning light isn’t the problem.

-And that’s exactly how a lot of us try to deal with anxiety, depression and chronic gut issues.
+And that’s exactly how a lot of us try to deal with symptoms like anxiety, depression and chronic gut issues.
 With a sledgehammer.
 It doesn’t work.
+You usually can’t cure the sickness by attacking the symptoms.

 Now the family can be sick for lots of reasons, and in some cases there is no individual who is really sick.
 But all the members are showing symptoms.
 Here is a great example: financial insecurity.
-I strongly believe that nothing in America causes more family sickness that monetary uncertainty.
+Perhaps nothing in America causes more family sickness that monetary uncertainty.
 It’s either in first or second place, along with isolation (which can be defined as being part of a family that’s gone beyond sick and may actually be dead.)

 And then they are the ones who get diagnosed.